dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 As we saw, using the incorrect library at runtime can cause crashes, and if you break an essential binary (like `bash` for instance), you may no longer be able to log in, which means your only choice may be to re-install your whole system from scratch.
-This is not theoretical by the way : it happened to me *years ago*, and I still remember it to this day.
+This is not theoretical by the way: it happened to me *years ago*, and I still remember it to this day.

 So, what to do if you get this error?